linesma/Optimus-indicator-Depreciated-/README.md

 1. Install the version of Optimus-Switch for your chosen desktop environment.

-2. Install install libappindicator-gtk3 from the Manjaro Community Repository.
+2. Install libappindicator-gtk3 from the Manjaro Community Repository.
 ```
 sudo pacman -S libappindicator-gtk3
 ```